jschnab/pyms-plot/docs/_build/html/_sources/index.rst.txt

 Installation
 ------------

-PyMS depends on ``pandas``, ``numpy``, ``matplotlib`` and ``scipy``.
+PyMS depends on `pandas <https://pandas.pydata.org/>`_, `NumPy <http://www.numpy.org/>`_, `matplotlib <https://matplotlib.org/>`_ and `SciPy <https://www.scipy.org/>`_.
 You can install them using your favourite package manager.
-To install PyMyS you can clone the `GitHub repository <https://github.com/jschnab/pyms.git>`_ then place a shortcut of the file *pyms/pyms/run_pyms.bat* on the Desktop.
+To install PyMyS you can clone the `GitHub repository <https://github.com/jschnab/pyms.git>`_ then follow one of the next two options.

 Windows users
 ~~~~~~~~~~~~~

-To run PyMS, simply click on the shortcut for *run_pyms.bat*.
-It will take a few seconds to load all the packages which are used by PyMS.
+Place on the desktop a shortcut for */pyms/pyms/run_pyms.bat* then simply click on the shortcut to start PyMS.
+It will take a few seconds to load all the packages.
 In the end, the graphical user interface for PyMS will appear (along with a console window which should be kept open, it will close automatically when you exit PyMS).

 Other OS users
 ~~~~~~~~~~~~~~